 History

-Round Lake Alcohol & Drug (once known as the Interior Native Alcohol Abuse Society) began with the dream of Okanagan Nation member, Tinker Watt, from Omak Washington.
+Round Lake Alcohol & Drug Treatment Society (once known as the Interior Native Alcohol Abuse Society) began with the dream of Okanagan Nation member, Tinker Watt, from Omak Washington.
 Tinker Watt shared his actual dream with the original founders of the society, the late Emery Louis, JD Billy, and Buzz Morissette.
-These visionaries passionately believed that in order to be well, First Nations people needed to embrace their own culture and practice its traditions.
+These visionaries passionately believed that in order to be well, First Nations people need to embrace their own culture and practice its traditions.

-In 1976 a group of four First Nations People from the Okanagan-Secwepemc communities came together to discuss the problem of alcoholism amongst our people.
+In 1976, a group of four First Nations People from the Okanagan-Secwepemc communities came together to discuss the problem of alcoholism amongst our people.
 It was felt that the single biggest problem was the lack of an alcohol and drug treatment centre in the British Columbia Central Interior.
-At this first meeting it was decided to enlist the support of as many First Nations people as possible from the Interior.
+At the first meeting it was decided to enlist the support of as many First Nations people as possible from the Interior.
 In 1977, with only bologna sandwiches to sustain them and enough money for gas, the founders drove to Ottawa to persuade the Federal Government to fund a First Nations Treatment Centre that practices culturally specific treatment to heal and treat addictions in our people.

 The next meeting was held in Merritt and was attended by 31 people.
 At this meeting, the Interior Native Alcohol Abuse Society was formed and supported by all 41 Bands from the five tribal areas.